milan-sony/OmegleBot/README.md

 If stranger (F) skips you, you have to run the code again

-### Points to be noted
+## Points to be noted

 You can change the messages according to your need

-Actually it's not 100% accurate there may be some faults while running the program
+Actually it's not 100% accurate there may be some faults while running the program (If any error occurs exit the code and run again)

+## Future updates

+- Add NLP